Microsoft/azure-docs.pt-pt/articles/cognitive-services/QnAMaker/Tutorials/create-publish-query-in-portal.md

 ## <a name="use-curl-to-query-for-a-chit-chat-answer"></a>Usar a rotação para consultar uma resposta de Chit

-1. No terminal habilitado para ondulação, substitua `How large can my KB be?` por uma instrução bot Conversation-end do usuário, `Thank you`como.
+1. No terminal habilitado para ondulação, substitua `How large can my KB be?` por uma instrução bot Conversation-end do usuário, como `Thank you`.

 1. Execute o comando de ondulação e receba a resposta JSON, incluindo a pontuação e a resposta.